skhan59/skhan59.github.io/index.md

 - B.S in CS: Cybersecurity, Minor in Philosophy

-- Inolved In: Computer Science Club, Cybersecurity Club, Pre-Law Society, Muslim Student Association, Philosophy Club
+- Involved In: Computer Science Club, Cybersecurity Club, Pre-Law Society, Muslim Student Association, Philosophy Club

 #### [Coursework](https://skhan59.github.io/Coursework)

 ### Achievements:

 - Dean's List: 2018-Present
-  *Awarded to students who recieve a 3.50 GPA or above each semester
+  *Awarded to students who receive a 3.50 GPA or above each semester

 - Dean's Merit Scholarship Recipient
-  *Awarded based off of consistent academic performance
+  *Awarded based on consistent academic performance

 - National Cybersecurity League: Top 3% of all teams Nationally (1st Place in Loyola's internal competition) Competed both individually and in a team in the following modules of cybersecurity: Website Hacking, Code Exploits (Python,